fastlane/fastlane/README.md

 To define the title and optionally the keyword, put 2 `.strings` files into the language folder (e.g. [en-US in the example project](https://github.com/fastlane/examples/tree/master/MindNode/screenshots/en-US))

 The `keyword.strings` and `title.strings` are standard `.strings` file you already use for your iOS apps, making it easy to use your existing translation service to get localized titles.

+#### Uploading screenshots to iTC

+Use [deliver](https://github.com/KrauseFx/deliver) to upload all screenshots to iTunes Connect completely automatic :rocket:

 # Tips